michael-buschbeck/mychs-macro-magic/README.md

 ### Do you do bugs?
 I think I found one.

 Never.
 But the cat might.
-I'll have to revoke his commit rights one of these days.
+I'll have to revoke his commit permission one of these days.
 (I don't have a cat.)

-### Okay, so, I think I found a bug *the cat made*.
+### Okay, so, I think I found a bug *the cat* made.
 How do I report it?

 Please [open a ticket on GitHub](https://github.com/michael-buschbeck/mychs-macro-magic/issues).
 I'll see to it that it gets the cat's attention, stat.